npradaschnor/Programming-and-Scripting-Project-2018/README.md

 ```
 <p align="center"><img src="https://image.ibb.co/e54PZ7/iris_hist_allattributes.png" align="center"></p>

-<p align="justify"> :arrow_right_hook: ##3.2 Plot on Dataframe/Series: The x axis represents the sample of 150 flowers and the y axis represents the lenght of sepal (in cm) of each flower. </p>
+<p align="justify"> :arrow_right_hook: ##3.2 Line Chart - Plot on Dataframe/Series: The x axis represents the sample of 150 flowers and the y axis represents the lenght of sepal (in cm) of each flower. </p>

  ###3.2.1 Sepal lenght